achernya/iap-6.828-website/lecture-notes/lec-5.md

 for a process to be temporarily promoted in priority to relinquish the lock so that the higher-priority process can perform work.

+## Bringing up multiple CPUs

+One of the new features Lab 4 introduces to JOS is the ability to use more than one processor.
+All of that talk about locking finally sound useful?
+The x86 standard for bringing up multiple CPUs is actually really touchy, and doing it wrong results in the CPU not coming up.
+In fact, the Lab 4 JOS will not boot on real hardware, but will work fine in QEMU.
+If you're interested in getting your JOS to work on real hardware, talk to us at the end of the course---we just spent the better part of the weekend making sure this is possible.

+The CPUs on the system are divided into two categories---the BSP, boot processor, and the APs, application processors.
+The BSP is the only processor running JOS until you bring up the APs.
+However, since the processors are halted, we can't just ask them to start.
+Fortunately, each processor has a LAPIC (local advanced programmable interrupt controller) that we *can* talk to.
+There's a "universal startup algorithm" that goes as follows:

+1. Find the neighbor's APIC ID
+2. Send a INIT message from your APIC to the target APIC
+3. Wait 10 milliseconds
+4. Send a STARTUP message
+5. Wait 200 microseconds
+6. Send another STARTUP message
+7. Wait 200 microseconds, again.

+The LAPIC is the first use of memory-mapped IO in JOS.
+You'll have your code in `pmap.c` to support the MMIO region.
+The address of the APIC is determined by reading the BIOS configuration area as specified by the Multiprocessing 1.4 standard (MP1.4).
+Make sure that you mark this page as reserved.

+## New system calls

+One of the new system calls you'll get to implement is `sys_exofork`, which creates a new environment with the same trap frame as the currently running environment, except that the return value of the syscall will be 0.
+This is useful for implementing `fork`, which is part of the lab.
+There's a subtlety here in that userspace `sys_exofork` **must** be inline, unlike other syscalls.
+This is mostly out of convenient to you to implement fork---if we had used the not-inlined version that routed via `syscall`, there would be additional stack frames present which are unwanted for where we want the child's `ESP` to be.
+With it being inline, those new stack frames are never created.